Co-Intelligence and the Human Loop Bargain

 Where the Book Needs Care

 The book's optimism is productive, but it can understate organizational pressure.
 Many workers do not get to experiment freely; they are measured, surveilled, and managed.
 If AI makes one person faster, the firm may convert that gain into higher throughput, fewer staff, or a new expectation that everyone work at machine-assisted speed.
-The book is most responsible when read with labor politics attached.
+The Department of Labor's emphasis on worker input and meaningful human oversight is therefore not a side issue.
+It is the workplace condition that keeps co-intelligence from becoming speedup by interface.

 It also risks making competence feel individual.
 Better prompting matters, but some failures require institutional controls.
 NIST's Generative AI Profile treats risks such as confabulation, privacy, bias, misuse, over-reliance, and human-AI interaction as governance concerns.
 Those are not solved by clever users alone.
 They require procurement discipline, documentation, testing, audit, training, and appeal.